TobiasRp/jekyll-now/_posts/2021-07-30-Transport-and-Mixing.md

 title: Visualizing Transport and Mixing in Particle-based Fluid Flows
 ---

+Understanding fluid flows with a visual analysis approach and topological features.

-Tobias Rapp and Carsten Dachsbacher
+By Tobias Rapp and Carsten Dachsbacher

 Presented at the Vision, Modeling, and Visualization conference in 2019.